 - when you will need additional short term funds from the bank, and

 - when you will have a surplus funds reduce your bank loans.

 This information can assist you in timing your capital expenditures more appropriately, accelerate collection of accounts receivable, ward off a cash shortage, plan short term borrowing well in advance and perhaps invest a temporary surplus.

 How do I determine how much funding I will need?

 It is essential to know what the initial costs of land, building, fixture, machinery, supplies, vehicles, pre-opening expenses and opening inventory and daily operating costs, rising inventories, payroll, rent, taxes, advertising, accounts receivable, etc. will add up to.

 You must prepare a cash flow forecast, which will give you a reasonable estimate of your cash requirements for the first 12 months.
 Some instructions and sample forms on preparing cash flow forecasts are available as part of this series of fact sheets.
 If you cannot do a cash flow forecast yourself, it would be best to hire someone to do it for you.

 The money required to operate your business can come from several sources, including: your own savings or loans from friends, relatives, investors, charted banks, credit unions, or the Development Bank of Canada.
 Other financial assistance may include lines of credit from your various suppliers.

 What types of purchases and expenses will Community Futures finance?

-As a Greater Trail entity with local business knowledge, Community Futures can be more flexible than financial institutions in business lending activities.
+As a South Kootenay entity with local business knowledge, Community Futures can be more flexible than financial institutions in business lending activities.
 Common business loans include: